foselab/abz2025_casestudy_autonomous_driving/README.md

-# ABZ 2025 Case Study: Replication Package for Safety enforcement for autonomous driving on a simulated highway using Asmeta models@run.time
+# ABZ 2025 Case Study - replication Package for: Safety enforcement for autonomous driving on a simulated highway using Asmeta models@run.time

 This repository contains the replication package for the paper "Safety enforcement for autonomous driving on a simulated highway using Asmeta models@run.time" for the Case Study "Safety Controller for Autonomous Driving" of ABZ conference 2025.
-The replication package includes the Python scripts, models and data leading us to our findings.
+The replication package includes the Python software artifacts for the enforcement framework, the Asmeta models, and data leading us to our findings.

 ## Initial setup